dlarosa92/jobhackai-showcase/README.md

-# jobhackai-showcase
+# JobHackAI — Public Showcase

 A public docs-only showcase jobhackai

-# JobHackAI — Public Showcase

 **Status:** Active development.
 This repository publishes **documentation only** to describe the project.
 **No source code is published here.
 All rights reserved.**